-In addition to the above, I have been involved in many clinical radiation oncology studies that have helped improve patient care.
-These include studies focused on non-small cell lung cancer, esophageal cancer and head and neck cancers.
-I have expertise in analyzing large data sets, including data from the National Cancer Database, to answer important clinical questions.
+I have published many clinical radiation oncology studies that have helped improve patient care.
+These include studies focused on lung cancer and esophageal cancers.
+I have expertise in analyzing large data sets including data from the National Cancer Database to answer important clinical questions.

 I specialize in treating patients with thoracic malignancies.
 I have expertise in intracranial stereotactic radiosurgery and stereotactic body radiotherapy.
 I am actively involved in the UW Thoracic Disease Oriented Team and lead multiple clinical trials.
 At UW we offer a variety of promising clinical trials, including national studies, studies using novel molecular agents in combination with radiation, studies utilizing new technologies and studies examining biomarkers.
 Our ultimate goal is provide the best treatment for our patients.

 - External beam radiation therapy including 3D conformal, Intensity Modulated Radiotherapy (IMRT) and Volumetric Modulated Arc Therapy (VMAT)